Hiking the Highline Trail (The Loop) in Glacier National Park

 Distance (One Way): 13.3 miles / 21.4 km

-The Highline Trail is one of the best day hikes in Glacier National Park!
+The Highline Trail in Glacier National Park is one of the most beautiful day hikes off Going-to-the-Sun Road!

-That being said, many people hike this longer trail using a variety of different approaches.
-However, in my opinion, the best way to hike the Highline Trail is to complete 'The Loop', including the optional ascent up to the Grinnell Glacier Overlook.
+In my opinion, the best way to hike the Highline Trail is to complete 'The Loop', including the optional 0.8-mile (1.3 km) ascent up to the Grinnell Glacier Overlook, which is included in the distance above.

 Highline Trail

-What is the Best Time of Day to Start the Highline Trail?
+What is the Best Time of Day to Begin the Highline Trail?

-The answer to this question is easily 'early morning,' but how early is the true question.
+The answer to this question is easy: early morning, but how early is the true question.

-You need to arrive at Logan Pass well before sunrise to find parking, which I’ll talk more about below, but when to actually begin the trail is what’s up for debate.
+First of all, arriving at Logan Pass well before sunrise is essential to find parking, but when to actually begin the trail is what’s up for debate.

-This is why I recommend starting early, but not too early.
+This is why I recommend starting early enough to try and avoid the sun, but not too early to miss out on the views!
 For this to work best, hiking with a hooded sun shirt is essential because trying to continually reapply sunscreen as you’re sweating is not the best strategy, and nearly every hiker that ended at the The Loop Trailhead was sunburned in one way or another.
 For me, it was my face, but my hat and sun shirt did most of the work that sunscreen could not.

 Highline Trailhead Parking